ddsbook/blog/2014/drafts/scraping-ssl-server-test-results-with-r.md

 ### Extracting the results

 We'll need to delve into [XPath](http://www.w3schools.com/xpath/xpath_syntax.asp) to extract the `<div>` values.
-We'll use the `xpathSApply` to perform this task.
+We'll use the `xpathSApply` function to perform this task.
 Since there sometimes is a `<span>` tag within the `<div>` for the rating and since the rating has a class tag to help identify which color it should be, we use a `starts-with` selection parameter to just get anything beginning with `rating_`.
-If it returns an R `list` structure, we know we have the one with a `<span>` element and, so we re-issue the call with that extra XPath component.
+If it returns an R `list` structure, we know we have the one with a `<span>` element, so we re-issue the call with that extra XPath component.

     rating <- xpathSApply(x,"//div[starts-with(@class,'rating_')]/text()", xmlValue)
     if (class(rating) == "list") {